Kale-Ko/GIGHM/README.md

 Scene scene = new Scene("Main"); // Create the main scene

-GameObject cameraObject = new GameObject("Camera"); // Create the camera object Camera camera = Camera.createOrthagraphic(width, height, farPlane); // Create the 2D camera component
+GameObject cameraObject = new GameObject("Camera"); // Create the camera object Camera camera = Camera.createOrthographic(width, height, farPlane); // Create the 2D camera component
 // OR createPerspective(fov, width / height, nearPlane, farPlane) for 3D;
 cameraObject.addComponent(camera); // Add the camera component to the camera object scene.addObjects(cameraObject); // Add the camera object into the scene